antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 **Validation:** Number with two decimal places.
 A period (dot) should be used as the decimal separator.
 No thousand separator should be used.

 **Guidance: **The higher price of any APC list price range for primary research articles.
-If there is just a single APC list price enter the same number in both *APC List Price Range Lower* and *APC List Price Range Higher*
+If there is just a single APC list price enter the same number in both *APC List Price Range Lower* and *APC List Price Range Higher*.

+If no APC is charged, please indicate this by entering 0.00

 ***
 ### APC List Price Currency